Groups of symplectic involutions on symplectic varieties of Kummer type and their fixed loci: A -polarized example: Isolated points

 and the trivial representation $\Q_\ell$ is the span of $(0,0)\in G_{A_{\bar{k}}}(v)$.
 The Galois action on the group ring $\Q_\ell[G_{A_{\bar{k}}}(v)]$ is induced by the action on $G_{A_{\bar{k}}}(v)$. \end{thm}

-By a generalization of work of Yoshioka \cite{Yoshioka}, this means the Galois action on the middle cohomology is determined by the action on $H^2_{\et}(A_{\bar{k}},\Q_\ell(1))$ and the action on the subgroup $G_{A_{\bar{k}}}(v)$, which is the kernel of the isogeny $A\times\hat{A} \to A\times\hat{A}$ given by $(x,y)\mapsto (\phi_M(y)-sx,\phi_L(x)+ry)$ (See Section~\ref{sec:automorphisms}).
-This stands in surprising contrast to the case of moduli spaces of sheaves on K3 surfaces---symplectic varieties of K3$^{[n]}$-type---where the cohomology representations depend only on that of the K3 surface \cite[Theorem 2]{Frei}.
+By a generalization of work of Yoshioka \cite{Yoshioka}, this means the Galois action on the middle cohomology is determined by the action on $H^2_{\et}(A_{\bar{k}},\Q_\ell(1))$ and the action on the subgroup $G_{A_{\bar{k}}}(v)$, which is the kernel of the isogeny $\phi\colon A\times\hat{A} \to A\times\hat{A}$ given by $(x,y)\mapsto (\phi_M(y)-sx,\phi_L(x)+ry)$ (See Section~\ref{sec:automorphisms}).
+This stands in surprising contrast to the case of moduli spaces of sheaves on K3 surfaces---symplectic varieties of K3$^{[n]}$-type---where the cohomology representations depend only on that of the K3 surface \cite[Thm.~2]{Frei}.

-As a consequence, by studying the even cohomology of $K_2(A)$ for $A$ defined over a non-closed field of characteristic zero, we are able to show the following result on derived equivalence, which uses forthcoming work \cite{FHV} on Galois actions on torsion groups of abelian surfaces:
+As a consequence, by studying the even cohomology of $K_2(A)$ for $A$ defined over a number field, we are able to show the following result on derived equivalence:

-\begin{cor}[Corollary~\ref{cor:notderived}] For an abelian surface $A$ over a number field $k$, the generalized Kummer fourfolds $K_2(A)$ and $K_2(\hat{A})$ are not in general derived equivalent over $k$.
-That is, there exists such an $A$ for which $D(K_2(A))\not\cong D(K_2(\hat{A}))$. \end{cor}
+\begin{cor}[Corollary~\ref{cor:notderived}] Let $A$ be an abelian surface over a number field $k$ for which the permutation representations associated to $A_{\bar{k}}[3]$ and $\hat{A}_{\bar{k}}[3]$ are not isomorphic.
+Then $K_2(A)$ and $K_2(\hat{A})$ are not derived equivalent over $k$. \end{cor}

+In forthcoming work \cite{FHV} on Galois actions on torsion subgroups of abelian surfaces, examples of such abelian surfaces are constructed.
 Intriguingly, this corollary shows that if $K_2(A)$ and $K_2(\hat{A})$ are derived equivalent after base change to $\C$, then the kernel of the Fourier--Mukai transform cannot be given by naturally associated bundles that would descend to the field of definition for $A$.
+Corollary \ref{cor:intronotde} complements the recent work of Magni \cite{Magni}, which provides a sufficient condition for the existence of such equivalences over algebraically closed fields of characteristic zero.

 The cohomology group $V$ in Theorem~\ref{thm:introcohom} is generated by K3 surfaces contained in the fixed-point loci of symplectic involutions on $K_A(v)$.
-Much of the work of proving Theorem~\ref{thm:introcohom} is in providing an explicit description of these symplectic involutions, which dictate the Galois action on $V$.
+We give a case-by-case explicit description of $G_A(v)$, and hence an explicit description of these symplectic involutions, which dictate the Galois action on $V$.

 By work of Boissi\`ere--Nieper-Wisskirchen--Sarti in \cite{HigherEn}, Hassett--Tschinkel in \cite{HasTsc}, and Kapfer--Menet in \cite{KapferMenet}, for any hyperk\"ahler variety $X$ over $\C$ of $\Kum_{n-1}$-type, the kernel